athariqk/gopgsync/README.md

 # pgcdc

-This is a PostgreSQL CDC written in Go for propagating data to any "connectors" (currently NQS and Meilisearch).
+This is a PostgreSQL CDC written in Go for propagating changeset to any "connectors" (currently NSQ and Meilisearch).

 ## Usage